City-of-Helsinki/mlops-template/README.md

 The `nbdev` tool constructs a python module of each of these notebooks, under the folder `[your git project name]` (`ml_project_template` in this template).
 This allows you to share code between your notebooks, or even publish a complete python module, while doing all your development in the notebooks.

+## Example Project

+We wanted to make this template easy to approach.
+That's why we included a demo, that it is built around.

+If you'd like to skip the demo, and get right into action, you can replace the notebooks `data`, `model` and `loss` with clean copies under `notebook_templates`.

-To demonstrate the different parts of the template, the template is build around a demo ML project on heart disease dataset.
+The demo is an example ML project on automating heart disease diagnosis with logistic regression [UCI heart disease dataset](https://archive.ics.uci.edu/ml/datasets/heart+disease).
-This dataset was selected for the project, because it contained missing values and required cleanig before using it.
+The dataset contains missing values, and is thus great for demonstrating light data wrangling.
+The demo is meant for solely demonstration purposes and no comes with no quarantees.

 ## Installing the template